 23.27GMT "Reggae is calling out to the world, as West Indies welcomes the world," intones the voiceover.
 I couldn't put it better myself, so I won't.
 Here comes Gregory Isaacs, "the cool ruler", to take over the vocal duties in his snappy red jacket and panama.

 23.25GMT Time for some old-school reggae with Beres Hammond, a diffident chap in a beret, and Baju Banton, a bouncy wild-child with dreadlocks and a snazzy black-and-white shirt.
 "Can you play some more," they sing.
 I think they might just do that.
+Well, it's easy to sneer about opening ceremonies, but this is genuinely entertaining without being embarrassing.
+Unlike the 1999 World Cup opener at Lord's, which was entertaining only because it was embarrassing.
+And because Tony Blair's microphone fused in the rain.

 23.20GMT A multi-awardwinning ragga artist named Sean Paul is next, "a dancehall superstar" is how I think he was described, though I'm not sure what halls he dances in.
 His troupe seem to have taken a leaf out of the Irish book with some nimble foot movement.
 Very shiny costumes too.
 Not sure what he's singing about, but his ladies seem enthused.
 "Give it up to me", it would seem.